Phenzic/smart-contract-unit-testing-with-truffle/ReadMe.md

 # About the Author
 ***Mayowa Julius Ogungbola***

-A software Engineer and technical writer who is always open to working on new ideas.
-I enjoy working on [GitHub](https://github.com/Julius170/) and you could also find out what I tweet about and connect with me on [Twitter](https://twitter.com/JuliusAyoola1)
+A Software Engineer and technical writer who is always open to working on new ideas.
+I enjoy working on [GitHub](https://github.com/Julius170/), and you could also find out what I tweet about and connect with me on [Twitter](https://twitter.com/JuliusAyoola1)
 # References
 Here is a [link](https://github.com/Julius170/smart-contract-unit-testing-with-truffle) to the complete tutorial sample code on my GitHub, Leave a ⭐on the repository if you find it helpful.